How to Get to Mt.Fuji from Tokyo

 We highly recommend to get to Mt.Fuji by bus, but there are a few reasons why the train might be a better option.
 As mentioned before, the bus may run into a traffic jam.
 Although there are sometimes delays on train lines, this is less frequent so trains usually arrive at the scheduled time.
 Also, if you have bought the JRPass and want to save some money, the train is the best option for you.

-If you are a tourist in Japan there is a way to save a lot of money and travel comfortably by bullet trains.
-I’m talking about the top selling Japan Rail Pass (JR Pass), a must-pass for all travelers in Japan that want to visit more than only one city, that allows unlimited travel for 7,14 or 21 days on any JR transport, including bullet trains.
+If you are a tourist in Japan there is a way to save some money and travel comfortably by Shinkansen.
+We are talking about the top-selling Japan Rail Pass (JR Pass), a must-pass for all travelers in Japan who want to visit more than only one city, that allows unlimited travel for 7,14, or 21 days on any JR transport, including bullet trains.

 For those with the JR Pass, you can just go to the platform and get on any of the JR trains.
-However, for the Express Fuji Excursion I recommend reserve a seat if you have the time.
+However, for the bullet train, I recommend reserving a seat if you have the time.
 You can do it at the JR ticket office (called “Midori-no-madoguchi”).

 Private Transfer: Luxury and Comfort